Dec. 5: Celebrate the Holidays with a Performance of Duke Ellington’s The Nutcracker Suite and Oliver Nelson’s Arrangement of Peter and the Wolf

 For press tickets, contact Christina Jensen: christina@jensenartists.com

-New York, NY – The New School's College of Performing Arts – Mannes, Jazz, Drama will celebrate the holidays on Thursday, December 5, 2024 at 7:30pm, with special performances of Duke Ellington and Billy Strayhorn’s The Nutcracker Suite and Oliver Nelson’s arrangement of Sergei Prokofiev’s Peter and the Wolf by the New School Studio Orchestra (NSSO) featuring guest artists including Nick Marchione, led by Keller Coker, Dean, School of Jazz and Contemporary Music.
+New York, NY – The New School's College of Performing Arts – Mannes, Jazz, Drama will celebrate the holidays on Thursday, December 5, 2024 at 7:30pm, with special performances of Duke Ellington and Billy Strayhorn’s The Nutcracker Suite and Oliver Nelson’s arrangement of Sergei Prokofiev’s Peter and the Wolf by the New School Studio Orchestra (NSSO featuring guest artists including guitarist Steve Cardenas, led by Keller Coker, Dean, School of Jazz and Contemporary Music.
+Coker also adapted the text, which will be narrated by Ramsey Faragallah.
 This event is open to the public and free with registration.

 Ellington and Strayhorn’s The Nutcracker Suite features jazz interpretations of themes from Tchaikovsky’s beloved 1892 ballet score.
 The Smithsonian writes, “Ellington and Strayhorn did not simply place jazz rhythms over Tchaikovsky's music.
 Instead, they picked up the notes, recast the beats, communed with the themes, and recreated the work, turning it into something that was at once completely their own and completely Tchaikovsky's.
 In doing so, they showed that while music may be the universal language, it is spoken with many accents (and therein lies the fun).”